This week's editor

 A Great and Godly Adventure: The Pilgrims and the Myth of the First Thanksgiving (PublicAffairs, 2007)

-Among Godfrey Hodgson's recent openDemocracy articles on American politics:
+Among Godfrey Hodgson's openDemocracy articles on America's election year:

 "The United States election: time for ‘change'" (10 January 2008)